Large-scale quantization of trace I: Finite propagation operators: Proof of the quantization result

 (2) If the sets $A_i$ form a partition, then using the formula \eqref{SimpleASDifferential} for $\delta$ and anti-symmetry, we get

 \end{proof}

-We are interested in the relation between cohomology classes corresponding to coarsely transverse partitions and those corresponding to collections of coarsely transverse half spaces.
-We will show below that each half space class is actually an integer multiple of a partition class.
+We are interested in the relation between cohomology classes corresponding to coarsely transverse partitions and those corresponding to collections of coarsely transverse half-spaces.
+We will show below that each half-space class is actually an integer multiple of a partition class.

-Generalizing Example \ref{ExampleEuclideanHalfSpaces}, the following prescription produces a coarsely transverse partition from any given coarsely transverse collection of half spaces.
+Generalizing Example~\ref{ExampleEuclideanHalfSpaces}, the following prescription produces a coarsely transverse partition from any given coarsely transverse collection of half-spaces.